Skip to Content

 Under direct sunlight, you will notice your plant’s leaves developing burns or permanent yellow marks on the leaves from which it will never recover.

-Monstera does best under a shade when grown outdoors, not receiving direct sunlight.
+Monstera does best under shade when grown outdoors, not receiving direct sunlight.
 The plant prefers this bright light to manufacture food like any other typical green plant means that you should never attempt to grow Monstera in dark places, as it will not thrive.
 Without sufficient exposure to light, the plant will also stop growing as it is not manufacturing food essential for cellular activities.

-At times you will notice your plant growing towards shadows could mean that it is seeking support, and you need to provide it with a stake.
+At times you will notice your plant growing towards shadows could mean it is seeking support, and you need to provide it with a stake.
 If the plant stays in the dark too long, it develops negative phototropism, whereby its leaves grow towards the dark instead of light.

 How Much Humidity Does Monstera Need?